DemonCloud/cubec/README.md

 1. optimize performance

-2. [slot] and [plugin] format standard
+2. [cuebc.view] format standard

-3. chunk package with producation and development in use
+3. chunk package with production and development in use

-4. [build] use with (terser+closure-compilter) replace (babel)

-5. wait jQuery upgrade 4.0+ version, use jQuery new event system
+4. wait jQuery upgrade 4.0+ version, use jQuery new event system

 ## Documentation [v2]